Part 2: Rebuilding in KiNG

 Choose a new rotamer

-KiNG uses our MolProbity rotamer library ( Hintze, 2016).
+KiNG uses our Penultimate rotamer library (Lovell, 2000).
 One way of gaining access to rotamer selection is via Tools > Structural biology > Sidechain Rotator.
 In the resulting file-selection dialog, navigate to and open the 1bkrFH.pdb file.
 The kinemage will update with some new buttons: 2 near the top of the list represent the "frozen" and "molten" models used in the rotation.
 The Model Manager Widget is floated on your screen; in it, turn on "Probe dots", to enable interactive contact display.
-Select the Thr77 residue for rotation by a Ctrl-click, option-click, or middle-click on one of its atoms.
+Select the Thr77 residue for rotation by middle-clicking on one of its atoms.

 This will pop up another widget, for control of the sidechain dihedral rotations.
 On this widget, you'll find a dial for each torsion angle, a listing of rotamers for this residue (with % occurrence), a rotamericity score for the current conformer, and a checkbox for sidechain idealization (toggle to see how this setting affects the model, but leave it turned on).